The Big Picture…

 Employees’ integration of customers’ resource(s) in interactions is a dynamic process that may initially generate value co-creation (co-destruction) before it eventually results in value co-destruction (co-creation)Plé Studying customers’ resource integration by service employees in interactional value co-creation

 Which means that initial value co-destruction may turn to value co-creation through interactions, and vice-versa.
-We’ve all heard of examples where bad experiences highlighted on social media have been turned around by savvy firm responses.
+We’ve all heard of examples where bad experiences highlighted on social media have been turned around by savvy responses from the firm.

 Lintuna et al find three ways expectations can lead to value co-destruction.